 § 205.
 These measures, all of which progressively pointed to a separation from the mother country, and evinced a determination to maintain, at every hazard, the liberties of the colonies, were soon followed by more decisive steps.
 On the 7th of June 1776, certain resolutions respecting independency were moved, which were referred to a committee of the whole.
-On the tenth of June it was resolved, that a committee be appointed to prepare a deelaration, "that these united colonies are, and of right ought to be, free and independent states; that they are absolved from all allegiance to the British crown; and that all political connexion between them and the state of Great Britain is, and ought to be, dissolved.""
+On the tenth of June it was resolved, that a committee be appointed to prepare a declaration, "that these united colonies are, and of right ought to be, free and independent states; that they are absolved from all allegiance to the British crown; and that all political connexion between them and the state of Great Britain is, and ought to be, dissolved."
 On the 11th of June a committee was appointed to prepare and digest the form of a confederation to be entered into between the colonies, and also a committee to prepare a plan of treaties to be proposed to foreign powers.\\ On the 28th of June the committee appointed to prepare a Declaration of Independence brought in a draught.
-On the second of July, congress adopted the resolution for Independence; and on the 4th of July they adopted the Declaration of Independence; and thereby solemnly
+On the second of July, congress adopted the resolution for Independence; and on the 4th of July they adopted the Declaration of Independence; and thereby solemnly and "that the congress thus assembled, exercised de facto and de jure a sovereign authority; not as the delegated agents of the governments de facto of the colonies, but in published and declared, "That these united colonies are, and of right ought to be, free and independent states; that they are absolved from all allegiance to the British crown; and that all political connexion between them and the state of Great Britain is, and ought to be, totally dissolved; and that, as free and independent states, they have full power to levy war, conclude peace, contract alliances, establish commerce, and to do all other acts and things, which independent states may of right do."

 \ Journals of Congress of 1775, p.
 259, 260, &c. † Journals of Congress of 1776, p.
 13. † Journals of Congress of 1776, p.
-1(6, 107, 118, 119.

-Gournals of Congress of 1776, p.
-169, Journals of Congress of 1776, p.
-122, 123, Journals of Congress of 1776, p.
-206, 174.

-\\ Journals of Congress of 1776, p.
+166, 107, 118, 119. § Journals of Congress of 1776, p.
+122, 123. | Journals of Congress of 1776, p.
+166, 174. † Journals of Congress of 1776, p.
+205, 206. \\ Journals of Congress of 1776, p.
 207.